cancerit/cgpbox/README.md

 The uses are only limited by the tools available within the docker image (S3 tools are already included).
 If there is a good case for additional tools please raise an issue.

 If not needed comment out or delete.

+#### Other params not documented here
+There are some other parameters that have not been documented here as they relate to future features.
+Basic notes are included with all parameters in [`examples/run.params`](examples/run.params).

 ### Input requirements
 __cgpbox__ expects to be provided with a pair of BAM files (one tumour, one normal) each: